 I’m not sure where I fit.
 I’m not sure if I should hold onto the pieces of my past, the memories of the town I grew up, forever rooting myself to Midwest soil.
 I’m not sure if I should leave those parts of myself hidden, only dug up when I’m returning back and the rest of the time claiming a new city, new identity.

 And what about now: Am I returning back home or merely visiting the place I used to live?
 Will my old ‘homes’ forever be a part of me, defining my path, my future?
 Or is where I live currently the only place that will, that should, write my story?

 Not necessarily fitting into one place.
 Not necessarily knowing where to belong.
 A sense of being lost, caught between to physical places, between two ways of thinking, between two ways of loving—where you’ve been and where you are.

 I have homes in people, in memories, in towns, in coming back, in starting new.

-Maybe there is no set answer to where I belong.
+Maybe there is no set answer to where you fit.
 Maybe none of us really know, or have one set place that forever stays the same in our minds and hearts.
 Maybe it’s not about trying to figure out where I should be or belong.

 Maybe my heart is free, creating ties each time I leave, and each time I return.